White Squall (film)

 White Squall is a 1996 American disaster survival film directed by Ridley Scott.
-It is a coming of age film in which a group of high school and college-aged teenagers sign up for several months of training aboard a sail ship, a brigantine, and travel around half the globe when suddenly they are challenged by a severe storm.
-The film stars Jeff Bridges in the role of the captain, called "Skipper", his wife, played by Caroline Goodall, and a supporting cast portraying a group of nearly a dozen student sailors.
+It is a coming of age film in which a group of high-school and college-aged teenagers sign up for several months of training aboard a sailing ship, a brigantine, and travel around half the globe when suddenly they are challenged by a severe storm.
+The film stars Jeff Bridges, Caroline Goodall, John Savage, Scott Wolf, Jeremy Sisto and Balthazar Getty.
 The film was based on the 1962 book The Last Voyage of the Albatross by Charles Gieg Jr. and Felix Sutton.

 Plot

-The film is based on the fate of the brigantine Albatross, which sank 2 May 1961, allegedly because of a white squall.
-The film relates the ill-fated school sailing trip led by Dr. Christopher B. Sheldon (Jeff Bridges), whom the boys call "Skipper".
+The film is based on the fate of the brigantine Albatross, which sank May 2, 1961, allegedly because of a white squall.
+The film relates the ill-fated school sailing trip led by Dr. Christopher B. Sheldon, whom the boys call "Skipper".
 He is tough and teaches them discipline.
-He forms a close connection with all-American Chuck Gieg (Scott Wolf), troubled rich kid Frank Beaumont (Jeremy Sisto), shy Gil Martin (Ryan Phillippe) and bad-boy Dean Preston (Eric Michael Cole).
-On the first days, it is discovered that Gil suffers from acrophobia and does not even try to rescue Chuck, who nearly chokes to death when he becomes entangled in some rigging after slipping from one of the masts.
-After Chuck is saved by Skipper Sheldon, Gil is ordered to climb the ropes, which he ultimately cannot do, and is assigned to alternative limited duty while on board.
+He forms a close connection with well-off Chuck Gieg, troubled rich kid Frank Beaumont, shy Gil Martin and bad boy Dean Preston.
+On the first days, it is discovered that Gil suffers from acrophobia when he fails to aid the choking Chuck who becomes entangled after slipping from a mast.
+He is instead saved by Skipper Sheldon while Gil is ordered to climb the ropes, something he ultimately cannot do, and is therefore assigned limited duty on board.

-Frank's snobby attitude causes him to bump heads with most of the boys, especially Dean, while Gil opens up to Chuck about his troubled home life one night in their bunks, which Frank listens to and identifies with as well.
+Frank's snobby attitude causes him to bump heads with most of the boys.
+Gil opens up to Chuck about his troubled home life one night in their bunks, which Frank listens to and identifies with as well.

-After many misadventures on land and on the boat, the boys begin to take Skipper's teachings seriously and begin acting like real shipmates, with Chuck, Frank, Gil and Dean becoming strong friends.
+After many misadventures on land and on the boat, the boys begin to take Skipper's teachings seriously and act like real shipmates, forming stronger bonds.

-Eventually, the brigantine puts into shore and the boys take their leave on the island.
+Eventually, the brigantine goes into shore and the boys take leave on land.
 Frank's wealthy father and mother give him a surprise visit while the crew is in port.
-Frank is upset that the visit seems poorly timed by his overbearing parents, and he becomes separated from the boys and their festivities when his parents require him to go out to steak dinner with them.
-The father and son end up in a fist fight and become further estranged by the visit and the fight.
-Frank gets drunk and comes to the party and has to be escorted out by Chuck, Gil and Dean.
+Frank is upset by the poor timing of the visit, as he becomes separated from the boys and their festivities when his overbearing parents require him to go out to a steak dinner with them.
+The father and son end up in a fist fight and become further estranged.
+Frank drinks and goes to the party, only to be escorted out by Chuck, Gil and Dean.